Client ResourcesFreelancingWorking with Designers

 Some studies have also found that flexible working may reduce employee motivation and productivity.

-The most recent research, published in 2015, suggested that although flexible working increased employee satisfaction and the willingness to work overtime, it did not increase employee productivity.
+The most recent research, published in 2015, suggested that although flexible working increased employee satisfaction and the willingness to work overtime, it did not improve employee productivity.

 It's difficult to conclude the limited number of studies conducted on this topic, but flexible working has a mixed effect on employee productivity.